 The core EGI Accounting Infrastructure is based on APEL [R 34].
-Other systems interface to APEL to collect data in one central place.
+Other accounting systems have to interface to APEL to publish the data in the central repository.
 The collected CPU accounting records are displayed in the Accounting Portal [R 43] as described above.

 The bulk of existing Resource Centres collect data from their batch systems (e.g. LSF, Torque; SGE, Condor), which are joined with information about the job's user grid credentials and published to the central APEL repository.
 At the time of writing the EGI infrastructure is in transition of the transport layer from a private ActiveMQ broker to the production broker network already used by other EGI Operational Tools.
-The new system uses the Streaming Text Orientated Messaging Protocol (STOMP) interface [R 82] to define a messaging model with encryption, verification, and acknowledgements.
+The new system uses the Streaming Text Orientated Messaging Protocol (STOMP) interface [R 80] to define a messaging model with encryption, verification, and acknowledgements.
 Other partner grids (Open Science Grid, IGI and NDGF), and a few additional Resource Centres with their own accounting services, currently publish summaries of data in the form described above directly into the APEL central repository.
 While participant Resource Infrastructures publish all of their VOs data, partner grids publish information for a subset of VOs (e.g. OSG).